pcarrenom/FYPSAR/README.md

     $ conda activate <name of your environment>
     $ cd ~/New_Code
     ```
-    In sequence, execute the following in each separate window: <br />
+    In sequence, execute the following in each separate window:

     1.
     ```console
     $ cd FYPSAR